 Felicity is founder of the world wide Soul Midwives’ movement and is principal of the Soul Midwives’ School.

 She created the idea of soul midwifery for the dying after sitting with many hundreds of people at the end of life.
-Her pioneering work has brought a new dimension to holistic and spiritual palliative care, both in the UK and abroad (there are now soul midwives working in the USA, Canada, Australia, New Zealand and South Africa).
+Her pioneering work has brought a new dimension to holistic and spiritual palliative care, both in the UK and abroad (there are now soul midwives working in the USA, Canada, Australia, New Zealand and South Africa and Europe).

 She is a respected lecturer, teacher and author of three acclaimed books – Gentle Dying, A Safe Journey Home and her third book-The Soul Midwives’ Handbook was published in September 2013.
 It is used as a text book by Soul Midwives around the world and many training centers and hospitals.